 - Lemon Garlic Butter Shrimp

-If you make this scrumptious pasta with summer veggies, please come back and let me know what you think by leaving a comment and rating the recipe!
+If you make this tasty grilled salmon, please come back and let me know what you think by leaving a comment and rating the recipe!
 And be sure to snap a photo and email it or tag me on social media, I love connecting with you and seeing your CDLC creations!

 Grilled Salmon with Lemon Garlic Butter